 Major Initiatives and Resources

-In 2016, the National Park System is celebrating its 100th anniversary, an ideal opportunity to restore and renew America’s treasures for their next hundred years.
-The coalition is actively working with the Administration and Congress to establish a long-term, public-private matching program to fund centennial initiatives and address maintenance needs and visitor programs in the national parks.
+In 2016, the National Park System celebrated its 100th anniversary.
+The coalition actively worked with the Administration and Congress to establish a long-term, public-private matching program to fund centennial initiatives and address maintenance needs and visitor programs in the national parks.
+The coalition also actively advocated for the establishment of a National Park Service endowment.

 Federal Lands Recreation Enhancement Act

-Progress: Congress is currently reviewing FLREA and beginning the process to reauthorize the law.
+Progress: Congress continues to reauthorize the Federal Lands Recreation Enhancement Act every year.
 The coalition will continue to work with Congress on long-term reauthorization of this law.

 The National Park System’s transportation systems (roads, bridges, tunnels, ferries, transit, etc.) have been in a steady state of decline over the past couple of decades due to chronic underfunding.
 The current backlog of park transportation projects totals more than $6 billion.
 Transportation facilities located or operating in national parks are federal facilities.
 The recent passage of the FAST Act provides a necessary funding increase for park roads, but many more needs remain.
 The coalition continues to advocate for additional resources to address park road needs and encourage Congress to fund park roads through the newly established Nationally Significant Federal Lands and Tribal Program.